kenahoo/RHadoop-Wiki/Tutorial.md

          combine = T)}
 </pre>

-We are going to define one function that encapsulates this job.
+We are defining a function, `rhwordcount`, that encapsulates this job.
 This may not look like a big deal but it is important.
-Our main goal was not simply to make it easy to run a MR job but to make MR jobs first class citizen of the R environment and to make it easy to create abstractions based on them.
-For instance, we wanted to be able to assign the result of a MR job to a variable and to create complex expressions including MR jobs.
-We take the first step here by creating a function that is itself a job, can be chained with other jobs, executed in a loop etc. Let's now look at the signature.
+Our main goal was not simply to make it easy to run a MR job but to make MR jobs first class citizens of the R environment and to make it easy to create abstractions based on them.
+For instance, we wanted to be able to assign the result of a MR job to a variable &mdash; and I mean *the result*, not some error code or diagnostics &mdash; and to create complex expressions including MR jobs.
+We take the first step here by creating a function that is itself a job, can be chained with other jobs, executed in a loop etc.

+Let's now look at the signature.
 There is an input and optional output and a pattern that defines what a word is for the user.
 The implementation is just a single call to `revoMapReduce`.
-Therein, the input can be an HDFS path, the return value of `rhwrite` or another job or a list thereof -- potentially, a mix of all three cases, as in `list("a/long/path", rhwrite(...), revoMapReduce(...), ...)`.
+Therein, the input can be an HDFS path, the return value of `rhwrite` or another job or a list thereof &mdash; potentially, a mix of all three cases, as in `list("a/long/path", rhwrite(...), revoMapReduce(...), ...)`.
 The output can be an HDFS path but if it is `NULL` some temporary file will be generated and wrapped in a big data object like the ones generated by `rhwrite`.
 In either event, the job will return the information about the output, either the path or the big data object.
 So we simply pass along the input and output of the`rhwordcount` function to the `revoMapReduce` call and return whatever it returns.
-That way the new function also behaves like a proper MR job -- almost, more details [here](Writing-composable-mapreduce-jobs).
-The `textinputformat` allows us to specify a parser for the input.
+That way the new function also behaves like a proper MR job &mdash; almost, more details [here](Writing-composable-mapreduce-jobs).
+The `textinputformat` argument allows us to specify a parser for the input.
 The default is a JSON-based format that can cover many different use cases.
 In this case we just want to read a text file, so the `rawtextinputformat` will create key value pairs with a `NULL`key and a line of text as value.
 You can easily specify your own input and output formats and even support binary formats with the arguments `inputformat` and `outputformat`, but those take Java classes as values.

 The map function, as we know already, takes two arguments, a key and a value.
 The key here is not important, indeed always `NULL`.
 The value contains one line of text, which gets split according to a pattern.
-Here you can see that pattern is accessible in the mapper without any particular work on the programmer side and according to normal R scope rules.
-It is in bold to draw attention to the fact that `pattern` has to travel across R interpreters, machines, even racks and maybe one day even data centers to get from where it's initialized to where it's used and that happens not only without much complication at all, but simply in keeping with normal scope rules.
+Here you can see that `pattern` is accessible in the mapper without any particular work on the programmer side and according to normal R scope rules.
+It is in bold to draw attention to the fact that `pattern` has to travel across R interpreters, machines, even racks and maybe one day even data centers to get from where it's initialized to where it's used and that happens not only without much fuss at all, but simply in keeping with normal scope rules.
 For each word, a key value pair (w, 1) is generated with `keyval` and the list of all of them is the return value of the mapper.

-Then we have a reduce function that takes a key and a list of values as input and  simply sums up all the counts and returns the pair word, count using the same helper function, `keyval`.
+The reduce function takes a key and a list of values as input and simply sums up all the counts and returns the pair word, count using the same helper function, `keyval`.
 Finally, specifying the use of a combiner is necessary to guarantee the scalability of this algorithm.

 ## Logistic Regression

 Now onto an example from supervised learning, specifically logistic regression by gradient descent.
-Again we are going to create a
+Again we are going to create a function that abstracts

 <pre>
 rhLogisticRegression = function(input, iterations, dims, alpha){